Skip to main content

 adhd-types

 When you hear "ADHD," a singular image might pop into your mind.
 But did you know that ADHD isn't just one-size-fits-all?
 In fact, experts have identified various types or subtypes of ADHD, each with its unique set of symptoms and challenges.
+Let's dive in and explore each type, but first let's look at the role of neurotransmitters in ADHD to get an idea of what's going on.

 🧠 Discovering ADHD